raihahahan/portfolio/content/posts/Relational-Database-Implementation---Catalog.md

 ## CRTP, concepts, and compile-time constraints

 The catalog table abstraction uses templates and concepts to enforce correctness at compile time.
-A CatalogCodec concept ensures that every catalog table provides a matching codec with Encode and Decode functions:
+A `CatalogCodec` concept ensures that every catalog table provides a matching codec with Encode and Decode functions: (Note: see the section below for the explanation on the `Codec` class)

 ```cpp
 template <typename Row, typename Codec>